prantlf/grunt-html-dom-snapshot/README.md

 ## Release History

+ * 2018-11-26  [v2.0.0]  Use headless Chrome instead of PhantomJS by default
  * 2018-05-14  [v1.3.0]  Allow saving snapshots to sub-directories, file numbering per-directory, add `scroll` instruction
  * 2018-05-11  [v1.2.0]  Introduce delay after every instruction to be able to visually follow the actions when debugging
  * 2018-03-29  [v1.1.0]  Allow specifying all initialization parameters supported by WebdriverIO